 Ligases catalyse the formation of a molecule from two smaller molecules, usually using up ATP or other nucleotide triphosphate.

-They are involved in DNA synthesis, and repair, as well as in the biosynthesis of many complex molecules in which new covalent bond has to be created.
+They are involved in DNA synthesis and repair, as well as in the biosynthesis of complex molecules in which a new covalent bond is created.

-Illustrations include DNA ligases which it is involved in suturing together two DNA strands during DNA replication or DNA repair mechanism.
+Examples include DNA ligase, involved in suturing together two DNA strands during DNA replication or DNA repair mechanism.

 The mechanism of enzyme action involves several models that describe how enzymes interact with substrates to catalyze chemical reactions:

-By the lock and key structure, it is argued that an enzyme has a rigid active site that is complementary to the substrate molecule in form, shape and size, so a key fits into a lock.
+The lock and key structure states that an enzyme has a rigid active site that is complementary to the substrate molecule in form, shape and size, similar to a key fits into a lock.

 This model indicates that the enzyme and substrate have to groove complementary to each other from the onset, so are selective and fast in catalyzing reactions.